josephfosco/transport/doc/player-map.md

 * :behavior - info about interactions with other players - contains
     + :accuracy - this players accuracy
     + :action - interaction with other players (can be follow, complement, contrast, ignore)
-    + :player-id - player id of player that is being observed (optional only if :action is follow, complement or contrast)
+    + :player-id - player id of player that is being observed (optional, only if :action is follow, complement or contrast)
 * :change-follow-info-note When following another player, if the player you are following changes instruments, this is the note they changed on
 * :cur-note-beat - the beat the next note to be played will be played on (starts at 0)
 * :cur-note-time - the time the next note to be played will be played (starts at 0)